 Since medical procedures and services are often complex, we sometimes need to supply additional information when we’re coding.
 CPT Modifiers, like modifiers in the English language, provide additional information about the procedure.
 In English, a modifier may describe the who, what, how, why, or where of a situation.
 Similarly, a CPT modifier may describe whether multiple procedures were performed, why that procedure was necessary, where the procedure was performed on the body, how many surgeons worked on the patient, and lots of other information that may be critical to a claim’s status with the insurance payer.

 CPT Modifiers are always two characters, and may be numeric or alphanumeric.
-Most of the CPT modifiers you’ll see are numeric, but there are a few alphanumeric Anesthesia modifiers that we’ll toward the end of this course.
+Most of the CPT modifiers you’ll see are numeric, but there are a few alphanumeric Anesthesia modifiers that we’ll look at toward the end of this course.

 CPT modifiers are added to the end of a CPT code with a hyphen.
 In the case of more than one modifier, you code the “functional” modifier first, and the “informational” modifier second.
 The distinction between the two is simple: you always want to list the modifiers that most directly affect the reimbursement process first.